-In this article I review the importance of the sweating process according to a number of medical concepts.
+In this article I review the importance and health benefits of the sweating process according to a number of medical concepts.
 It seems that the process of sweating is a process, viewed as very important in all schools of medicine including Western medical institutes and alternative therapist.

 The process of perspiration is one of the main processes enabling the body to adapt to different environmental temperatures and to exert effort without the temperature rising beyond what is necessary.
 On the other hand in disease, the body raises its temperature and prevents sweat secretion.
 The body temperature rises in order to improve its ability to fight infections.
 (1-4)

 Sweating is mandatory for healthy Metabolism